Active Report Report ID: EDU-199157-2026

 How much does North Carolina Central University cost?

-Reported in-state tuition is $6,699 and average net price is $15,359 in the latest College Scorecard data.
+Reported tuition is $6,699 and average net price is $15,359 in the latest College Scorecard data.
+On-campus room and board is estimated at $13,450 annually.

-How hard is it to get into North Carolina Central University?
+How many first-generation students attend North Carolina Central University?

 What test scores do students need for North Carolina Central University?